That-Ja/paint_superpowers_shooter/README.md

-# Hello, this is the readme from pompom
+# Hello, this is the readme from unamed shooter with paintball